How to Create a Story Spinner Dice Game — Easy Step-by-Step Guide

 - 2

 Divide the circle into 6 equal wedge-shaped sections by drawing lines from the center to the edge.
-You can use a protractor for precision or eyeball it.
+You can use a protractor for precision by marking 60-degree angles from the center, or you can carefully eyeball it by drawing a cross through the center and then bisecting each resulting quadrant.

 - 3

-In each of the 6 sections, draw a simple icon or symbol representing a story element (e.g., a house for 'setting', a person for 'character', a tree for 'object', a question mark for 'problem', a sun for 'time', a cloud for 'weather').
+In each of the 6 sections, draw a simple icon or symbol representing a core story element.
+For instance, a house for 'setting,' a stick figure for 'character,' a tree for 'object,' a question mark for 'problem,' a sun for 'time,' and a cloud for 'weather.'
+Keep the icons simple and easily recognizable for all players.

 - 4